bseltz-cohesity/scripts/powershell/upgradeAgents/README.md

 * -osType: (optional) filter on OS type (e.g. windows, linux, aix)
 * -skipWarnings: (optional) skip sources that have registration/refresh errors
 * -upgrade: (optional) initiate agent upgrades (will just show status if omitted)
-* -excludeCurrent: (optional) do not display agents that are up to date
+* -skipCurrent: (optional) do not display agents that are up to date
 * -refresh: (optional) force refresh (this can be slow, recommend using -skipWarnings when using this)
+* -throttle: (optional) number of upgrades to start before sleeping (default is 12)
-* -timeout: (optional) timeout after X seconds waiting for response from refresh (default is 10)
+* -sleepTime: (optional) number of seconds to wait after throttle limit is reached (default is 60)

 ## Authenticating to Helios